 These types of grants are awarded based on your eligibility, as determined by FAFSA.

-Federal Pell Grants are given to students with financial need.
-These awards vary in amounts from $649 to $5,815 for a full-time student.
+Federal Pell Grants are given to students with financial need according to FAFSA results.
+The award amounts vary from $692 to $6,895 for a full-time student.

 Federal Supplemental Educational Opportunity Grants (FSEOG) are intended to assist students with exceptional financial need.
 Priority is given to early applicants who have been determined to have a zero expected family contribution.
 The award amount depends on when the student applies, the students level of need, and the funding level at Arkansas Tech University.

-The programs listed below are awarded and administered by the Arkansas Department of Higher Education.
-Further information may be obtained by writing to: Arkansas Department of Higher Education, 114 East Capitol, Little Rock, AR 72201, or by calling (479) 371-2000, or 1-800-547-8839 or at www.adhe.edu.
+The programs listed below are awarded and administered by the Arkansas Division of Higher Education.
+Further information may be obtained online at at https://sams.adhe.edu/, emailing email@example.com, writing to: Arkansas Division of Higher Education, Attn: Financial Aid, 101 E Capitol Ave, Suite 300, Little Rock, AR 72201, or by calling (501) 371-2000.
 The application for all programs is available on-line.

 Arkansas Academic Challenge Scholarship Program

-The Arkansas National Guard Tuition Incentive Program (G-TIP) provides up to $5,000 per year to Arkansas residents who are active members of the Arkansas Army/Air National Guard.
-Applications may be obtained from the unit commander or online at http://www.arguard.org/Education/ta.asp
+The Arkansas National Guard Tuition Waiver Program provides a up to tuition to Arkansas residents who are active members of the Arkansas Army/Air National Guard.
+Applications may be obtained from the unit commander.

 Governor’s Distinguished Scholars